-(4) Any person or business entity convicted of a violation of this article shall be debarred from state or local government contracts.

-§61-8-9.
-Indecent exposure.

-- (a) A person is guilty of indecent exposure when such person, without permission of the victim, intentionally exposes his or her sex organs or anus or the sex organs or anus of another person, or intentionally causes such exposure by another or engages in any overt act of sexual gratification, and does so under circumstances in which the person knows that the conduct is likely to cause affront or alarm: Provided, That it is not considered indecent exposure for a mother to breast feed a child in any location, public or private. - (b) Except as provided in subsection (c) of this section, any person who violates the provisions of this section shall be guilty of a Class 3 misdemeanor and, upon conviction thereof, shall be confined in jail not more than ninety days, or fined not more than \$250, or both fined and confined. - (c) Any person who violates the provisions of subsection (a) of this section by intentionally exposing himself or herself to another person and the exposure was done for the purpose of sexual gratification, is guilty of a Class 1 misdemeanor and, upon conviction thereof, shall be fined not more than \$500 or confined in jail not more than twelve months, or both.
-For a second offense, the person is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$1,000 and confined in jail for not less than thirty days nor more than twelve months.
-For a third or subsequent offense, the person is guilty of a Class 6 felony, and, upon conviction thereof, shall be fined not more than \$3,000 and imprisoned in a state correctional facility for not less than one year nor more than five years.
+64 (4) Any person or business entity convicted of a violation of this article shall be debarred from state or local government contracts.
+65 §61-8-9a.
+Child abuse; education; curriculum.
+1 [Repealed.] §61-8-10.
+Administering anesthetics to female save in presence of third person; penalty.
+Indecent 1 It shall be unlawful for any physician, dentist or other person to administer chloroform, 2 ether, or any anaesthetic whatsoever, whereby sleep or total loss of sensation or consciousness 3 may be produced, to any female person, unless in the presence of some third person.
+Any person 4 offending against this section shall be guilty of a misdemeanor, and, upon conviction, shall be fined 5 not exceeding \$100 or be confined in jail not exceeding sixty days, or both fined and imprisoned, in 6 the discretion of the court.
+7 (a) A person is guilty of indecent exposure when such person, without permission of the 8 victim, intentionally exposes his or her sex organs or anus or the sex organs or anus of another 9 person, or intentionally causes such exposure by another or engages in any overt act of sexual 10 gratification, and does so under circumstances in which the person knows that the conduct is likely 11 to cause affront or alarm: Provided, That it is not considered indecent exposure for a mother to 12 breast feed a child in any location, public or private.
+13 (b) Except as provided in subsection (c) of this section, any person who violates the 14 provisions of this section shall be guilty of a Class 3 misdemeanor.
+15 (c) Any person who violates the provisions of subsection (a) of this section by intentionally 16 exposing himself or herself to another person and the exposure was done for the purpose of 17 sexual gratification, is guilty of a Class 1 misdemeanor.
+For a third or subsequent offense, the 18 person is guilty of a Class 6 felony. §61-8-11.
+Breathing, inhaling, or drinking certain intoxicating compounds; penalty.